Winter may be here, but spring is just around the corner.

 As the air warms up and the sun starts peeking through, spring sports ramps up across the country.
 Lacrosse, soccer, baseball, softball, tennis and track and field, it’s time for athletes to play in the sun.
 As our enthusiasm grows, so does the new risk of injuries.
 While some injuries are inevitable there are a few preventative tips that can reduce an athlete getting sidelined.

-Follow these seven tips for preventing sports injuries this spring:
+Follow these seven tips for sports injury prevention this spring:

 - Include a proper warm up.
 A warmup will prepare your body by raising the heart rate, warming the muscles and connective tissue, improving your mobility and improving the functionality of all the body’s movement.
 Players will be far less likely to suffer a muscle or tendon strain because muscles will be loose, warm, pliable and ready for hard work.